-FileMaker Go 12 review
+FileMaker Go 12 for iPad full review

 FileMaker Go 12 is the best thing to happen in the FileMaker world in a long time – certainly since FileMaker Mobile was put out of its misery way back in 2007.